MaterializeInc/materialize/doc/user/content/ingest-data/striim.md

 2. **Schema Registry configuration:**
     - From the 'Formatter' dropdown menu, select 'AvroFormatter' to encode records in the Avro format.
     - Define the Schema Registry URL.
-    - Set the format to 'Table' or 'Native'.
-When using 'Table; as the format in the KafkaWriter configuration, it will strip out the unnecessary WAEvent metadata.
+    - Set the format to 'Table'.
     - Configure the Schema Registry authentication credentials if necessary.
     - Leave the 'Schema Registry Subject Name' and 'Schema Registry Subject Name Mapping' fields empty.